FLATLAY/flatlayWiki/copywriting.md

 * User-generated commerce

 ## Do's
-* Clear, simple, short sentences.
+* Use clear, simple, short sentences.
-* Emphasizing what the user is gaining from the platform, rather than explaining for the sake of explaining.
+* Emphasize what the user is gaining from the platform, rather than explaining for the sake of explaining.
+* Be consistent with the terminology you're using throughout the site.

 ## Dont's
-* Too many buzzwords in one area (especially on the Creatives side)
+* Too many buzzwords in one area (especially on the Creatives side).
-* Concepts/terms that alienate the reader
+* Concepts/terms that alienate the reader.
-* Using inconsistent terminology to explain our features
+* Using inconsistent terminology to explain our features.
-* Sentences you can’t read out loud without boring yourself
+* Sentences you can’t read out loud without boring yourself.
-* Sentences that make your head hurt from too many technical terms
+* Sentences that make your head hurt from too many technical terms.
 * Using the same adjectives/words twice in the same paragraph (use synonyms instead).
-* Use the word influencer to describe creatives
+* Use the word influencer to describe creatives.

 # Processes